streamlit/docs/content/develop/tutorials/databases/snowflake.md

    schema = "PUBLIC"
    ```

-   Because the SQL commands did not specify a schema, they defaulted to using the default "PUBLIC" schema within the new database, "PETS."
-The role and warehouse were defaults from the trial account.
+   Because the SQL statements did not specify a schema, they defaulted to the "PUBLIC" schema within the new "PETS" database.
+The role and warehouse are trial-account defaults.
 You can see the role and warehouse used by your worksheet in the upper-right corner, to the left of the "**Share**" and play (<i style={{ verticalAlign: "-.25em" }} className={{ class: "material-icons-sharp" }}>play_arrow</i>) buttons.

    In Snowflake, databases provide storage and warehouses provide compute.
-When you configure your connection, you aren't explicitly required to declare role, warehouse, database, and schema; the connection will use your account defaults if these are not specified.
+When you configure your connection, you aren't explicitly required to declare role, warehouse, database, and schema; if these are not specified, the connection will use your account defaults.
 You can also change these settings within an active connection if you need to use multiple roles, warehouses, or databases.
-However, it is often convenient to declare these defaults to avoid unintentional selections.
+However, declaring these defaults avoids unintentional selections.

 1. To conveniently copy your account identifier, in the lower-left corner, click your profile image, and hover over your account.
 A popover dialog expands to the right with your organization and account.
 In the popover, hover over your account, and click the copy icon (<i style={{ verticalAlign: "-.25em", transform: "rotateZ(90deg)" }} className={{ class: "material-icons-sharp" }}>content_copy</i>).

    The account identifier in your clipboard is period-separated, which is the format used for SQL queries.
-Paste your account identifier into your notes and change the period into a hyphen.
+Paste your account identifier into your notes, and change the period into a hyphen.
 The Snowflake Connector for Python requires the hyphen-separated format for your account identifier.

    ```toml
    account = "xxxxxxx-xxxxxxx"